Superposition Without Interference? Towards Isolated Interventions via Almost Orthogonal Features in Language Models: Discussion

-\paragraph{Limitations} Our study is focused on meaningful interventions in the residual stream.
-Choosing the off-the-shelf SAEBench~\citep{karvonen2025saebenchcomprehensivebenchmarksparse} module as a starting point, we insert the SAE only after layer $12$.
-In consequence, we are constrained to uncovering features that tend to arise in the middle layers of the Transformer.
+\paragraph{Limitations} Our theoretical study is focused on interventions in the residual stream.
+Choosing two off-the-shelf SAEs~\citep{karvonen2025saebenchcomprehensivebenchmarksparse,cho2025faithfulsae}, we insert the module in \Llama and \GemmaTwoB only after layers $12$ and $13$, respectively.
+In consequence, we are constrained to uncovering features that tend to arise in the middle to later layers of the Transformer.
 Empirically, these concepts often represent high-level concepts relative to the low-level concepts encoded in earlier layers~\citep{dorszewski2025colorsclassesemergenceconcepts}.
-Additionally, we position this paper as a proof of concept and restrict ourselves to fine-tuning $\TopK$ SAEs on one dataset only.
-Extending our setup to $\JumpReLU$ SAEs~\citep{rajamanoharan2024jumpingaheadimprovingreconstruction} and to tasks different from mathematical reasoning represent potential avenues for future research. \looseness=-1
+Additionally, we do not influence the arithmetic problem by changing just the subject of the sentence.
+In causal terms, we modify a feature that is not an ancestor of the final answer.
+Thus, the causal mechanism generating the mathematical solution remains unaffected.
+Extending this with tasks different from mathematical reasoning represents a potential avenue for future research. \looseness=-1